-Method Descripton GET Added to the caller QuerySpec to filter by both caller and DataRoom filters.
-POST Verifies that the created resources matches with DataRoom filter.
-Checks are performed in memory with QuerySpec.apply. РАТСН Equivalent to POST but further verifiers that the caller has access to the existing, unchanged resource.
-Implementors may further those to make involved fields immutable with @JsonApiField(patchable=false) .
+Method Descripton PATCH Equivalent to POST but further verifiers that the caller has access to the existing, unchanged resource.
+Implementors may further those to make involved fields immutable with @JsonApiField(patchable=false).
 DELETE Verifies that deleted resources match DataRoom filtering by querying them before deletion.